 Energy and Power Requirements

-In the UK’s nuclear and fossil-fuelled electricity system of 10 or more years ago, large scale nuclear and coal-fired thermal power stations provided a constant ‘base load’ of power.
-The peaks in demand were supplied by switching-on gas turbine generators, which can run up to full load in minutes, plus some hydro-electricity, which can also be switched on quickly.
+In the UK’s nuclear and fossil-fuelled electricity system of 30 or more years ago, large scale nuclear and coal-fired thermal power stations provided a constant ‘base load’ of power.
+The peaks in demand were supplied by switching-on ‘open cycle gas turbine’ generators, that can run up to full load in minutes, plus some hydro-electricity, and oil-fired steam turbines that can also be switched on quickly from a warm start.

 This situation is rapidly changing.
 Fig.1a shows the variation in the UK’s electricity supply on a mild autumn day in October 2020.
 (Note that electricity supply=demand if there is no storage).
 The electrical power was provided by many sources.
 Fig. 1b shows the colour key for Fig.1a, and also lists the power contributions from each source at the daily peak, which occurred at 17:40 (the dashed vertical line in Fig. 1a).
 Eight Nuclear power stations provided a consistent baseload of approximately 6.1 GW (the grey stripe at the bottom of Fig. 1a).
 A large proportion of the electricity was provided by Combined Cycle Gas Turbines (CCGT) – the orange area of Fig. 1a.
 At 17:40, this amounted to 21.6 GW.
 Wind energy, provided by 6500 wind turbines (cyan area) was relatively constant through the day, contributing just over 2 GW at 17:40.
 Solar (yellow area) peaked around mid-day, when the sun was shining but was negligible at 17:40.
 (Sunset was at 18:00.)
 Fig 1b also shows that the ‘France Interconnector’ (a cable running to France) was importing 1 GW at 17:40.
 A similar amount was imported from Belgium.

 The peak power consumption was 39.3 GW at 17:40 on October 16.
 The minimum was 22.9 GW, at around midnight.
 The average value across the whole 24 hour period was 33 GW, as shown by the horizontal blue dashed line on Fig. 1a.
 The total electricity consumption during the day was 790 GWh, which is the area under the curve ( also equal to the area under the average line).
-The peaks and troughs in demand were managed in the historic way: by varying the amount of electricity supplied by CCGT and hydroelectricity.
+The peaks and troughs in demand were managed mainly by varying the amount of electricity supplied by CCGT and pumped hydroelectricity.

 These numbers: 65GWh and 8GW are probably underestimates because of 3 factors:

-- renewable electricity generation isn’t constant through a typical day;
+- renewable electricity generation isn’t constant through a typical day or through the year;

 - greater daily peak-trough variation can occur at other times of the year;